biohazard999/Xenial.Framework/docs/guide/layout-builders-simple-registration.md

 The creation of layouts in code can lead to large code files.
 Layout code can be moved to a separate file using the [`partial class` pattern](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods).
 :::

+`DetailViewLayoutBuilders`
-LayoutBuilders can be created in a separate class if, for example, there is a requirement to split XPO/XAF into separate assemblies, by providing the type of the class:
+ can be created in a separate class if, for example, there is a requirement to split XPO/XAF into separate assemblies, by providing the type of the class:

 <<< @/guide/samples/layout-builders-simple/RegisterSimple3.cs{11,14-20}